rowanuniversity/profpy/profpy/web/README.md

 us to make role and CAS-secured Flask apps with minimal overhead.

 #### Creating an Application
-The ```SecuredFlaskApp``` class allows us to access auto-generated Sql-Alchemy models of any table or view as attributes of the application.
+The ```SecureFlaskApp``` class allows us to access auto-generated Sql-Alchemy models of any table or view as attributes of the application.
 All you have to do is provide schema-qualified table/view names in a list to the constructor.